 The amount of child support is determined based on calculations of each parent’s gross income, and both parties are expected to provide as much support as possible based on their financial means and available resources.
 Child support payments may include an amount to provide for the costs of child care, so that the custodial parent may be permitted to work or pursue education.
 The child support court order includes a provision to provide for automatic withholding from the wages of the parent who is ordered to pay.

-How Can a Utah Child Support Attorney Help You?
+How Can Utah Child Support Attorneys Help You?